How Much National Insurance do I Pay as an Employee?

 • Class 2 and Class 4 NIC on the income earned as self-employed

 You should remember that Class 1 NIC would be paid on the payday.
 While Class 2 NIC are not paid before 31 January.
-Class 4 NIC is collected along with income tax liabilities in your balancing payments and payment on accounts.
+Class 4 NIC is collected along with income tax liabilities in your balancing payments and payments on accounts.

 Quick Sum Up:

-Hopefully, you have got the answer to ‘how much national insurance do I pay?’
-We have discussed some of the most common queries related to NICs.
+Hopefully, you have got the answer to ‘How much national insurance do I pay?‘ We have discussed some of the most common queries related to NICs.

 Request A Callback